 A small group of 5 men play instruments while several others sing and dance.
 It’s a 50-minute show and you’ll certainly be entertained the entire time.
 The backdrop of the performance is the beautiful interior walls of the courtyard, lit up with colorful lights.

 3. Check out the Bibi-Khanym Mosque

-The Bibi-Khanym Mosque is directly in front of the Siab Bazaar.
+Another one of the best places to visit in Samarkand, the Bibi-Khanym Mosque is directly in front of the Siab Bazaar.
 It’s a striking mosque with a lovely interior courtyard.
 Areas of the courtyard and the interior are under reconstruction so a few areas are off limits.
 There are so many opportunities for beautiful photos here and it’s generally not that crowded so spend some time here enjoying the peaceful garden.